epfml/disco/docs/DISCOJS.md

     }
   }
 ```
-In the federated case, pushing the new weights to the "aggregator" will let the `Trainer` use these weights in the next round without agregating anything.
+In the federated case, pushing the new weights to the "aggregator" will let the `Trainer` use these weights in the next round without aggregating anything.

 ### Aggregators

 The aggregator object is used by every nodes, clients and server.
-In the federated case, the server leverages an aggregator instance to aggregate the loca weight updates it received into new model weights.
-In decentralized learning, the `Client` stores its peer's local weight updates into the aggregator which in turn aggreagates the weights when it received enough updates.
+In the federated case, the server leverages an aggregator instance to aggregate the local weight updates it received into new model weights.
+In decentralized learning, the `Client` stores its peer's local weight updates into the aggregator which in turn aggregates the weights when it received enough updates.
 While the `FederatedClient` relies on an aggregator, it only receives weight updates from the server and the aggregator simply transmits the new weights to the `Trainer`.
 In fact, the federated client's aggregator works the same as in the decentralized scheme, but aggregates the updates whenever it receives an update.
 After aggregation, the `Trainer` pulls the aggregator's latest weights into the model.

 There are currently two aggregation strategies.
 The federated aggregation strategy is to simply average the weight updates, implemented by the `MeanAggregator`. `SecureAggregator` is used in decentralized learning, and implements secure-multi party computation.